Skip to main content

 After a short programme of beech selection in the Cotswolds and South Downs, work began to be concentrated in the North with detailed surveys of Forestry Commission (FC) plantations and the large private estates of the Laigh of Moray and North-East Scotland.
 The work was allocated to a different FC Conservancy in each year, the four into which Scotland was then divided occupying the period 1951-54.
 This coincided with the time in which Alan Carlisle was heavily involved in the original survey work of native Scots pinewoods prior to the publication of his definitive work with Prof. H.M.
 Steven (Steven and Carlisle, 1959).
 This influenced the selection of over 200 clones in native woodlands, a number of which have been combined into production populations for the creation of seed orchards to produce native Scots pine seed.

 This method of surveying continued through the 1950s, covering the five English Conservancies and starting the new decade with all of Wales in 1960.
 Selection was based on a wide range of species though Scots pine received the most attention.
 Among other major conifers, Corsican pine, Douglas fir and European larch figured prominently but Japanese larch, western red cedar, western hemlock, Norway spruce, oak and ash were also considered during those years together with some quite obscure species.
-It is important to note, however, that, apart from just over 300 trees selected in 1950, no effort was devoted to selecting any further material of Sitka spruce, other than a small number of seed stands.
+It is important to note, however, that, apart from just over 300 trees selected in 1950, no effort was devoted to selecting any further material of Sitka spruce, other than a few seed stands.

 Importance of quality